 The release of Decree 100/CT/TW on January 13, 1981, was an effective measure to boost activeness and creation in production and delivery.
 This managed to bring the nation’s agriculture problems under control.

-From 1981 to 1985, Hà Nam’s coefficient use of land increased from 1.5 to 1.76 and food productivity continued to rise throughout the period.
+From 1981 to 1985, Hà Nam’s coefficient use of land increased from 1.5 to 1.76, and food production continued to rise throughout the period.
 The industrial and small handicraft services created plenty of jobs for labourers.
-Furthermore, localities became increasingly involved in exporting goods such as jute, groundnut, garlic and sesame.
+Furthermore, localities became increasingly involved in exporting goods such as jute, groundnut, garlic, and sesame.